 Refining Services; Changing Course

 Seeing the future for our industry, we set our agency on a different path than we had followed for the previous 22 years.
 In 2008-2009 we converted two of the six homes into crisis residential homes for young adults ages 18-24.
 In 2007 we converted four of our six homes into specialized programs to serve the most challenging of kids ages 10-19.
 Today we get calls from all over California for kids needing to get in to this program.
 Recently, California enacted the Continuum of Care Reform which has again changed our industry.
 The focus of the law is to get kids out of group homes, and living with foster parents or family, as quickly as possible.
 Since we already do this for every child that can possibly qualify to "step down", we embrace this new law.
-We are in the process of converting the four homes to "Short Term Residential Treatment Programs", or STRTPs.
+Our four homes have now been converted to "Short Term Residential Treatment Programs", or STRTPs.

 “The Biggest Non-Profit You've Never Heard Of”

 The real growth for SCCS began as we expanded into the new community-based programs.
 Rather than having kids live in our group homes or drive to our clinics, the new community-based programs send clinicians and para-professionals out into the community to meet kids where they are—at school, at home, etc. Community-based programs now account for most of the services we provide.
 We still have the six homes.
 We now also have seven clinics out of eighteen locations.
-We employ 400 professionals, each year serving over 8,000 kids, teens, and adults… plus their families.
+We employ almost 500 professionals, paraprofessionals, and support personnel.
+Each year we serve over 8,000 kids, teens, and adults… plus their families.
 We are now one of the largest mental health services providers in California.
 We are “the biggest Non-Profit you've never heard of”.